 Do you love literature?
 Visit one of these famous writers’ homes in the UK, step into their world of inspiration and acquire your own.
 From Rudyard Kipling’s study to the birthplace of Shakespeare, these are the most famous writers’ homes you can visit in the UK.

-From Romantic Poet Lord Byron through Medieval, Victorian and Gothic Revival, Newstead Abbey is a treasure trove of the rare, beautiful and historically significant.
+Lord Byron’s former home is a treasure trove of the rare, beautiful and historically significant.
 Boasting 300 acres of parkland, visitors can explore the gardens, lake and beautiful estate.
 Newstead Abbey features a collection of items that span the centuries, from when Newstead first became a private house, right up to the present day.
 Visitors can linger over displays and reading material in the Gothic Revival Library, or marvel at the expansive panelling in the Great Hall, all reputed to have come from a single oak tree.
 Newstead’s 300 acres of parkland owes much of its beauty to the River Leen feeding the lakes, ponds and cascades that ornament its gardens.
 The grounds provide the perfect place for a relaxing outing year-round, with fabulous wildlife including peacocks, swan and geese.

-Max Gate, an austere but sophisticated townhouse, a short walk from the town centre of Dorchester, was the home of Dorset’s most famous author and poet Thomas Hardy.
-Hardy, who designed the house in 1885, wanted to show that he was part of the wealthy middle classes of the area, to reflect his position as a successful writer, and to enable him to enter polite society.
+An austere but sophisticated townhouse just a short walk from the town centre of Dorchester, Max Gate was the home of Dorset’s most famous author and poet, Thomas Hardy.
+Hardy – who designed the house in 1885 – wanted to show that he was part of the wealthy middle classes of the area to reflect his position as a successful writer.
 The house was named after a nearby tollgate keeper called Mack.
 You will find the garden much as it was originally planned, with high walls and large trees encircling the property to preserve Hardy’s privacy.
 The sundial, designed by Hardy, was erected in his memory.

-Nestled in the heart of rural Sussex, Monk’s House is a tranquil 17th-century weatherboarded cottage inhabited by Leonard and the novelist Virginia Woolf from 1919 until Leonard’s death in 1969.
-Get to know Leonard and Virginia Woolf and the wider Bloomsbury Group by visiting Monk’s House.
-Full of their favourite things, the house appears as if they just stepped out for a walk.
-The Woolfs bought Monk’s House for the ‘shape and fertility and wildness of the garden’.
-Today, the lovely cottage garden contains a mix of flowers, vegetables, orchards, lawns and ponds.
+Nestled in the heart of rural Sussex, Monk’s House is a tranquil 17th-century weatherboarded cottage inhabited by Leonard and Virginia Woolf from 1919 until Leonard’s death in 1969.
+Full of their favourite things, the house appears as if the pair has just stepped out for a walk.
+The Woolfs bought Monk’s House for the ‘shape and fertility and wildness of the garden’ – and still today, the lovely cottage garden contains a mix of flowers, vegetables, orchards, lawns and ponds.

-It was here that Jane’s genius flourished and where she wrote, revised and had published all her major works: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey and Persuasion.
-Jane lived at what is now Jane Austen’s House Museum for the last eight years of her life.
-She moved here in 1809 with her mother, sister Cassandra and friend Martha Lloyd after a period spent living in lodgings.
-The Museum holds an important collection of objects associated with Jane Austen, including letters written by Jane and personal effects belonging to her and her family.
-Particular highlights include her jewellery, first editions of her books, furniture, textiles and the table at which she wrote her much loved novels.
+Austen moved to Chawton Cottage in 1809 with her mother, sister Cassandra and friend Martha Lloyd after a period spent living in lodgings.
+It was here that she wrote, revised and published all her major works: Sense and Sensibility, Pride and Prejudice, Mansfield Park, Emma, Northanger Abbey and Persuasion.
+The house now stands as a museum, where you can see letters written by Austen and personal effects belonging to her and her family including jewellery, first editions of her books, furniture, textiles and the table at which she wrote her much loved novels.

 In 1799, William Wordsworth fell in love with Dove Cottage and Grasmere whilst on a walking tour of the Lake District.
 Within a few months, he had set up home here in the hamlet of Town End with his sister Dorothy.
-It was whilst living here that Wordsworth produced the most famous and best-loved of his poems and Dorothy wrote her fascinating Grasmere journal.
+It was whilst living here that Wordsworth produced some of his most famous poems and Dorothy wrote her fascinating Grasmere journal.
 An entertaining guided tour of Dove Cottage gives a vivid impression of what day-to-day life would have been like for Wordsworth and his family.
 This traditional Lakeland cottage, still filled with the Wordsworths’ personal possessions and warmed by glowing coal fires, creates an atmosphere that William and Dorothy would recognise as the place where they spent many years of ‘plain living and high thinking’.